robotsorcerer/robotsorcerer.github.io/about.md

  %}

 The idea is that by actuating elastomeric polymer enclosures that inflate or deflate based on the amount of air that is sent into them or by the amount of pressure that is exerted on them by a human-body part (such as head or neck), we can achieve a desired level of pose in frameless or maskless radiotherapy without sacrificing patient comfort or treatment efficacy as existing technologies allow.
 This is a revolutionizing approach to the current way frameless radiotherapy is practiced.

-My solution is the only one so far that achieves desired actuation in closed-loop control and in real time without sacrificing time, treatment efficiency or patient comfort -- all based on a data-driven modeling approach and a mathematically proven stable neural-network based controller to compensate for the dynamics of the system. -->

 ### Random Facts